 Have you ever wondered what the birds see as they soar across the rolling landscape of Cumberland Valley?
-If so, you can catch a glimpse at Waggoner’s Gap Hawk Watch, located along Route 74 on the border of Cumberland and Perry counties.
-Whether you are interested in experiencing the hawk migration that takes place each year from August-December, or just taking a leisurely hike, you’ll be sure to find stunning views from the top.
+If so, you can catch a glimpse at Waggoner’s Gap Hawk Watch, located along Route 74 on the border between Cumberland and Perry counties.
+Whether you are interested in experiencing the hawk migration that takes place each year from August through December or just taking a leisurely hike, you’ll be sure to find stunning views from the top.

-It is important to note that the Hawk Watch is only open from August 1 - December 31 each year.
+It is important to note that the Hawk Watch is only open from August 1 to December 31 each year.
 Find more information, including links for finding current and past migration numbers, here.